NoroffFEU/development-platforms/ghost-case-study.md

 ## Introduction:
 Ghost CMS is a popular content management system specifically designed for bloggers.
-It's an open-source CMS, and in this study-case, I'll explore the history, main features and how to get started with Ghost.
+It's an open-source CMS, and in this study-case, we'll explore it's history, main features and how to get started with Ghost.

 ## Brief history:
 Ghost was created in 2013 by John O'Nolan, a former Deputy Head of the WordPress user interface team.